santaclarauniversity/scu-bulletins/undergraduate-bulletin/markdown files/2022-2023/chapter-3/WomensandGenderStudies.md

 ### 25. Intersectionality: Principles and Praxis

 How do categorical identities, including race, gender, class, sexuality, disability, etc., work together to create our lived experiences?
 What is the use of intersectionality as a buzzword, or public concept, in contemporary struggles for social recognition, integration, and equity?
 This course is an introduction to thinking about intersectionality, as a theoretical frame, a description of lived experience, and method of praxis.
-It will examine the history and application of intersectionality from black women\'s movements of the 1970s, to its codification in legal theory, to current scholarship and activism that have intersectionality and intersectional experiences at their core.
+It will examine the history and application of intersectionality from black women'ss movements of the 1970s, to its codification in legal theory, to current scholarship and activism that have intersectionality and intersectional experiences at their core.
 Cross-listed with ETHN 54A.
 (4 Units)

 ### 50. Introduction to Women's and Gender Studies